There's plenty of Welsh language advice for businessesHere

 Welsh in Business Support Officers

-There are 10 Welsh for Business officers who can help you increase your use of Welsh for free.
+There are 10 Welsh in Business officers who can help you increase your use of Welsh for free.
 They can offer practical advice and point you in the direction of support.
 They are based all over Wales and you can find your local officer's contact details here.
 Also as local community organisations, the Mentrau Iaith promote Welsh in all sectors, including supporting businesses to increase their use of Welsh.

 Business Wales is the Welsh Government's business support service.
 Its fully bilingual website offers a wide range of resources to support business of all sizes to grow.
 Its mentoring service is available in Welsh and it offers some workshops and seminars in Welsh.
 Business Wales also have a directory of businesses on which you can denote that you offer a Welsh language service.